Skip to main content

 Work out what you need to claim expenses

-Before you go to your hearing, check what the current rules on expenses are on GOV.UK.
+Before you go to your hearing, check the current rules on expenses on GOV.UK.

 Make notes of all the things you want to say on the day